 Welcome to Ongaonga Museum

-Open throughout the year every Sunday from 1 pm until 4 pm.
-Note during winter when it is cold and wet we may close earlier at 3 pm.
-Entry is free!
+Open throughout the year every Sunday from 11 am until 3 pm.
+Entry is $5 per adult, children are free!
 Donations are welcome.

 See the events calendar for upcoming events and for holiday opening hours.